-- When using SHOEBOX Standard and Pro, we recommend that you perform biological verification in Assisted Mode.
+- When testing, we recommend that you perform biological verification in Assisted Mode.
 We’ve heard that some of our customers think they are testing their hearing when doing their biological verification, and therefore they attempt to get a good score.
-These tests are solely performed as a comparative measure to ensure your audiometer is operating without any mechanical errors or defects.
+These tests are performed as a comparative measure to ensure your audiometer is operating without mechanical errors or defects.
 (For more information on biological verification, click here.)

 - Testing with SHOEBOX is a very different experience than the usual test in a soundproof hearing booth.
 With SHOEBOX, you drive the speed of the test instead of waiting to hear a tone like you would in a booth.

-- It’s important to pay attention to the response wizard suggestions for retesting frequencies.
-If you press the ‘Accept Threshold’ button when there’s excessive noise or an inconsistent response warning; this may result in having an incomplete test.
+- It’s important to pay attention to the response wizard’s suggestions for retesting frequencies.
+If you press the ‘Accept Threshold’ button when there’s excessive noise or an inconsistent response warning, this may result in having an incomplete test.
 Instead, you should push the blue ‘Retest Frequency’ button.
 If these issues happen more than a couple of times, you should switch to Assisted Mode.
 Ensuring that you are retesting those thresholds properly will prevent invalid results and avoid wasted time retesting the employee.
-(For more information on addressing notifications during your SHOEBOX tests, click here.)
+(Click here for more information on addressing notifications during your SHOEBOX tests.)

-- We recommend suggesting to your employees that they tap the blue button multiple times while being tested.
-If someone has hearing loss, or suffers from a condition like tinnitus, they may find it difficult to hear the tone if they simply press and hold down the button.
+- We recommend that your employees tap the blue button multiple times while being tested.
+If someone has hearing loss or suffers from a condition like tinnitus, they may find it difficult to hear the tone if they press and hold down the button.
 This is especially important to communicate if someone appears to be struggling during the test.

-- If individuals being tested have significant hearing loss, feel uncomfortable using an iPad, or just not understanding how to get through the test on their own, we recommend taking over with Assisted Mode.
+- If individuals being tested have significant hearing loss, feel uncomfortable using an iPad, or do not understand how to get through the test on their own, we recommend taking over with Assisted Mode.
 This will help you get through the hearing assessment faster; it’s easier on the person you’re testing, making the experience better for everyone.

 - When conducting a hearing assessment using Assisted Mode, ensure the person is facing away from the tester and blinded to both the tester and the iPad.
 (For more information on testing in Assisted Mode, click here, or view a video)